helidon-io/helidon/docs/modules/config/config-profiles.md

 built-in source types remain available.
 An entry configured with `multi-source: true` requires a `ConfigSourceProvider`.
 The same resolution applies when an explicit registry is configured using `Config.Builder.serviceRegistry` in the Helidon imperative model.
+Invoke `serviceRegistry(registry)` before `config(metaConfig)`, because applying the meta-configuration resolves its declared sources.

 ### Designing a config source that integrates with profiles and default config